valkey-io/planet/credit_and_history.md

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->

-When created, the GitHub repository of Planet Valkey was under JFG's GitHub (`https://github.com/jfg956/valkey-planet/`).
+When created, the GitHub repository of Planet for the Valkey Community was under Jean-François Gagné's GitHub (`https://github.com/jfg956/valkey-planet/`).
 It was later moved under the Valkey Organization (`https://github.com/valkey-io/planet/`).
 And for administrative reasons, this move was done via oursqlcommunity.org (`https://github.com/oursqlcommunity-org/valkey-planet/`).
 Tracing the